ian-multivac/ian-multivac.github.io/projects/automations/automations.md

 ![N8N Extract HTML node, showing input and output](/projects/images/n8n_flights_extract_html_node.png)

-In the screenshot above, there are a few areas highlighted.
+In the screenshot above, there are a few areas highlighted with blue squares.
 In step 2, N8N stored our response data in a property called `data`.
 This step reads the `data` property, and targets any of the extraction values we set in the section below.
 This extracted data is then passed as JSON in the output of this node.
 In our case, we want to target the `#nav-departures` selector that we found above, by entering it into the  `CSS Selector` field.
 Just above that, note that we've assigned the key `nav-departures` to this extracted data, so we can use it in the next step.

 ### Step 4: Generate HTML Template node

 We now have our table data, stored with the key `nav-departures` as the output of step 3.
 Since our end goal is to have a simple webpage to display the data, we need to create a basic HTML template that will properly block the section that we just in-elegantly carved from its original home.
 Again, N8N has a node for this.
-The HTML node can allow us to drop our key into some boilerplate website code, and give us a way to apply some basic styling.
+The HTML node can be used to generate a template, which will allow us to drop our key into some boilerplate website code.
+The default code that's already loaded in the node also gives us a way to apply some basic styling, which is a good thing because that's my least favourite part of any of these projects.

 The quick and dirty HTML template used is here: